 He told me about the special system that they have worked out for eating the casseroles.

+Look very closely at the top corners of the foil.
 See the "B" written on the left side and the "R" written on the right side?

 Bryce explained that they each start eating on opposite ends of the casserole until they get to the center.
 "That way we make sure that we each get half."
 My heart swelled with love for my men who still love their mamma's cooking.